jesus-333/FBCSP-Python/README.md

+# WORK IN PROGRESS

 # FBCSP Python
 Python implemementation of the FBCSP algorithm